t-frizzell/prj02-fetch-data/README.md

 List 3 buttons at the top of the site: users, posts, and comments.
 When selecting a button, it requests the associated data from the json website.
 Then print a list of all the objects that are recieved.

+# Section B

+Take the data produced from Section A and format it into a table.
+Keep the buttons to be displayed at the top of the page (css)